Find out about social media age restrictions for Australians under 16. Learn more

 Keeping your family safe

-Tech-based domestic and family violence can impact your whole family, including children and young people.
+Tech-based domestic and family violence can impact your whole family, including your children.

 Stay safe

-If you are in Australia and in immediate danger, call the police on Triple Zero (000).
+If you are in Australia and in immediate danger, call emergency services on Triple Zero (000).

 If you feel unsafe or want to talk to someone, contact 1800RESPECT for 24/7 crisis support or another specialist counselling or support service.